RichNye/richnye.github.io/_posts/2025-12-23-testing-aws-rds-postgres.md

 ### Fixing DB Creation Errors
 Now creating the user was simple in pgAdmin, google that if you don't know how, and again I used a secure password knowing that this was public (albeit to my IP specifically).

 So I then went to create the database, chose the new user, and was instantly hit with ```ERROR: must be member of role '<user name>```.
 Now my user was the same as my database name which confused things a bit, but again Google to the rescue.
-Basically the user I connected to the databse instance needed to be a member of the new user role.
+Basically the user I connected to the database instance needed to be a member of the new user role.
 Right-click your db instance user in pgAdmin > properties > Membership tab > add a new membership to the user (admin wasn't needed here) > Save.

 That simple, in the end.
 Creating the new database with the new user as the owner then worked.
-Just a quick of Postgres here, I guess.
+Just a quirk of Postgres here, I guess.

 The restore then worked and everything was happy.